How to apply

-If you are selected for interview and require any reasonable adjustments, please advise the Contact Officer.
+If you are selected for an interview and require any reasonable adjustments, please advise the Contact Officer.

-At the completion of the selection process, we will contact you about your outcome – either by phone (successful applicant) or by email (unsuccessful applicants).
+At the completion of the selection process, we will contact you about your outcome – either by phone (successful applicants) or by email (unsuccessful applicants).

 If you have a disability

 Our RecruitAbility scheme underpins our commitment to supporting the employment of people with disability and is applied to all our vacancies.
 Learn more about the RecruitAbility scheme from the Australian Public Service Commission website and download AUSTRAC’s RecruitAbility fact sheet (Word, 121KB).

 The safety of our people and protection of our information are our utmost priorities and critical to maintaining our integrity, value and reputation.

 If you are selected as the preferred applicant for a role at AUSTRAC, you will need to complete a number of pre-employment checks which must be completed satisfactorily before we can make you a formal offer of employment.
 Pre-employment checks typically include proof of identity and qualifications, police history checks, medical declarations and completion of a questionnaire.

 AUSTRAC employees also require an Australian Government security clearance.
 This includes checking your identity and background, finances, digital footprint information and other assessments depending on the level of security clearance required for the role.

 Getting ready for your first day

 Before you start at AUSTRAC, we help you prepare by providing you with information, training, tools and resources via a smartphone app.